 The wailing of the ambulance made Derrick’s eyes open.
 Blood frothed at his lips.
 “It’s over, Celia.
 Better start looking for husband number two.”

-“Enough with that, Derrick.
-Pull yourself together.”
+“You’re not dying until I know exactly what you put in your will.”
+She pinched Derrick’s check.
+“Now, pull yourself together, Derrick.”
 She looked at her shoes lying in the bushes.
 “And you owe me a new pair of heels.”

 My theory has always been that at some point, something will arrive and reward my patience, my suffering.